BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission.Learn More

 When you look at the back part of your mouth, you will see the soft palate.
 This area is the softest part of your mouth, and it holds the uvula.
 When you touch your tongue, the palate will move up and down.
 The palate normally moves when you eat, speak, yawn and anytime you use your mouth.
 If you want to prevent singing through your nose, learn how to control your voice by lifting your soft palate.

 Another way that can help you improve your voice is by doing several half yawns a day.
 When you do this, you will notice that the soft palate is lifted in a way that can be controlled.
-Practicing this on a daily routine will enable you to familiarize with the feeling of lifting your soft palate.
+Practicing this on a daily routine will enable you to familiarize yourself with the feeling of lifting your soft palate.

 2) Jaw/ Mouth Posture